Assault charge dismissed against Hamilton Co sergeant fired for kicking handcuffed inmate in head

 CINCINNATI (FOX19) - An assault charge was dismissed Friday against a former Hamilton County sheriff’s sergeant who was fired after he was indicted for kicking a handcuffed inmate in the head when the inmate bit his foot.

-Cincinnati city prosecutors requested the misdemeanor charge be dropped against Jesse Franklin when he appeared for the start of his bench trial in Hamilton County Municipal Court.
+A Cincinnati city prosecutor requested the misdemeanor charge be dropped, at least for now, against Jesse Franklin when he appeared for the start of his bench trial in Hamilton County Municipal Court.

-“The case was dismissed apparently because the prosecutor was having difficulty getting a use if force expert witness,” Franklin’s attorney, Mike Allen, tells FOX19 NOW.
+“Your Honor, at this time, the state is unable to go forward today,” a city prosecutor, Sue Zurface, told Judge Bernard Bouchard.
+“We recently had an issue with regard to the expert that we had retained for this matter.”

-The prosecutors can refile the charge, punishable by up to six months in jail, within a certain period of time.
-It’s not clear right now, however, if they will.
+....”we’ve been unable to secure an expert witness and we would need a period of three weeks just for the purpose of disclosing the report to defense counsel.
+We’re unable to do that within, what we believe to be, a reasonable amount of time given the fact that there could be a different time calculation on this matter.

 We reached out to the city prosecutor’s office for comment and were put into the voice mail of a city spokesman.